Banks hope futuristic flagships can tempt new customers

 "There's an awful lot of experimentation of stuff that turns out to be unsuccessful and uneconomic."

-Flashy "bank of the future" branches mixing gadgetry with design similar to Apple's (AAPL.O) minimalist stores have been opened by BNP Paribas (BNPP.PA) in Paris, Barclays (BARC.L) in London and Deutsche Bank (DBKGn.DE) in Berlin - at an estimated cost of 5 million euros each.
+Flashy "bank of the future" branches mixing gadgetry with design similar to Apple's minimalist stores have been opened by BNP Paribas in Paris, Barclays in London and Deutsche Bank in Berlin - at an estimated cost of 5 million euros ($7 million) each.

 They include lounge areas, giant interactive screens and other trimmings such as handbags for sale and pieces of art.